-As we push away from the release we’re hearing and seeing complaints about bugs and iOS 13’s performance.
-Some of these issues are minor, others are much bigger.
+As we push away from iOS 13.7’s release we are seeing complaints about bugs and performance problems.
+Some of the issues are minor, others are much bigger.

-The current list of iOS 13.1.2 problems includes some familiar faces.
 Some users are having trouble downloading and installing the new update.
-If your iOS 13.1.2 installation gets stuck, try hard resetting your phone.
+If your iOS 13.7 installation gets stuck, try hard resetting your phone.
 This typically resolves the issue.

-We’re also seeing complaints about abnormal amounts of UI lag, AirPlay issues, Touch ID and Face ID issues, weird battery drain, issues with first and third-party apps, iMessage issues, Wi-Fi problems, Bluetooth problems, CarPlay issues, lockups, freezes, and crashes.
+We’re also seeing complaints about abnormal amounts of UI lag, AirPlay issues, Touch ID and Face ID issues, weird battery drain, issues with first and third-party apps, Exchange issues, HomePod issues, iMessage issues, Wi-Fi problems, Bluetooth problems, CarPlay issues, lockups, freezes, and crashes.

-We’ve put together a step-by-step pre-installation process and it will take you through the best way to prepare for iOS 13.1.2.
+We’ve put together a step-by-step pre-installation process and it will take you through the best way to prepare for the move.

 Where to Find Feedback

-If you’re currently running an older version of iOS 13 or you’re planning to upgrade, you’ll want to sift through feedback from early adopters.
+If you’re currently running an older version of iOS 13 or you’re planning to upgrade, you’ll want to sift through feedback from those we have installed the software.
 This feedback will alert you to potential bugs and performance issues.

-We’ve released our list of reasons to and not to install the iOS 13.1.2 update and it’s a good starting point for those of you weighing an upgrade.
+We’ve released our list of reasons to and not to install the iOS 13.7 update and it’s a good starting point for those of you weighing a potential upgrade.

 Some issues might require a fix from Apple, but some you might be able to fix on your own.